-is intended to serve two functions: (1) as a good place to start when you have a question about something at the Law School and (2) as a collection of major Law School policies (many of which are specific to the Law School and cannot be found in University publications).
-All Law School students are expected to familiarize themselves with the Law School’s policies.
+The Student Handbook is intended to serve as a collection of major Law School policies, many of which are specific to the Law School and cannot be found in University publications.
+All Law School students are expected to familiarize themselves with these policies.

 You will note that the Student Handbook often refers to other publications.
 More details are available in the Students section of the Law School website, in the Law School’s Announcements, and the University’s Student Manual section on University Policies and Regulations.